• Skip to main content

 Jump to Recipe

-Pinterest pin showing a hand holding a chocolate cookie, this image is to be used to pin this recipe to Pinterest.
+Pinterest pin with two images of vegan chocolate cookies, this image is for pinning this recipe to Pinterest.

 Three chocolate cookies on a small plate, a plate full of cookies and a glass of almond milk sits behind the plate.